Norma McCorvey: Roe v. Wade

 In 1969, at the age of 21, Norma McCorvey became pregnant a third time and returned to Dallas.
 According to McCorvey, friends advised her to assert falsely that she had been raped by a group of black men and that she could thereby obtain a legal abortion under Texas law, which prohibited the procedure under most circumstances; sources differ over whether Texas law had such a rape exception.
-Due to a lack of police evidence or documentation, the scheme was not successful, and McCorvey later said it was a fabrication.
+McCorvey took the advice, but due to a lack of police evidence or documentation, the scheme was not successful, and McCorvey later said it was a fabrication.
 She attempted to obtain an illegal abortion, but the recommended clinic had been closed down by authorities.
 Her doctor, Richard Lane, suggested that she consult Henry McCluskey, an adoption lawyer in Dallas.
 McCorvey stated that she was only interested in an abortion, but agreed to meet with McCluskey.

 Eventually, McCorvey was referred to attorneys Linda Coffee and Sarah Weddington, who were looking for pregnant women seeking abortions.
 The Roe v.
 Wade case (Henry Wade was the district attorney) took three years of trials to reach the Supreme Court in 1973; McCorvey never attended a single trial.
 During the course of the lawsuit, McCorvey gave birth and placed the baby for adoption.

 When McCorvey got the call from Weddington and learned that she'd prevailed in the highest court, the victory didn't mean much to her.
 As the journalist Joshua Prager writes..., "Her own lawyers had not much cared to know her.
 She, in turn, had not much cared to know about their case; when, months later, Norma listed in her red plastic datebook the important events of 1973, she included the Yom Kippur War, the Texas State Fair, and the closing of a local theater, but not the lawsuit that bore her assumed name."

 After the Roe v.
 Wade decision, McCorvey revealed to the press that she was "Jane Roe", saying she sought an abortion because she was unemployable and greatly depressed.
 In 1983, McCorvey told the press that she had been raped; in 1987, she said the rape claim was untrue.